Shepherds Fold Academy Abuja were taught about the negative impacts of vote buying in elections through illustrations from the book Halima’s Vote.

 Halima determined to stand-up for the rights of her people when politicians would come with small gifts of cash or bags of rice at election time in order to win the votes of the villagers.
-These children learn what it means to stand for integrity and justice just like in Halima’s Vote and the negative impacts of corrupt leadership on basic services meant for communities. we are showing the next generation that they can each stand against corruption wherever they find themselves.
+These children learn what it means to stand for integrity and justice.
+We are teaching the next generation that they can take a stand against corruption today.

 To celebrate women taking a stand against corruption, Halima’s Vote is read to young girls on air at petalsFM Ibadan.
 The book Halima’s Vote highlights the role, responsibility, and power that girls and women have to tackle corrupt acts in their communities.